backstage/backstage/plugins/graphql-common/README.md

 }
 ```

-2. For extending multiple interfaces from one you have to define a condition by using `when/is` arguments.
-Where `when` is the same as the `at` argument for the [`@field`](#field) directive and `is` is a value which is used to compare with a value from `when` path.
-So like in this example we are extending `IRepository` from the `IEntity` interface and we presume if an entity from a data source has the `kind` field which is equal to `Repository`, the entity will be `Repository` type
+2. In order to extend multiple levels of inheritance, you must define
+   a discriminator by using `when/is` arguments.
+The structure of
+   `when` is the same as the `at` argument for the [`@field`](#field)
+   directive.
+The `is` argument is a value which is used to compare
+   with the value found at the `when` path.
+So in this example we are
+   extending `IRepository` from the `IEntity` interface and we presume
+   if an entity from a data source has the `kind` field which is equal
+   to `Repository`, the entity will be `Repository` type.

 ```graphql
 interface IRepository